-I have often traded during the summer and regretted it.
+Who have often traded during the summer, regretted it after.
 The currency markets become very erratic and unpredictable.

 Sooner or later the sideways trend breaks, and that is usually right after the Labor Day holiday in the US, everyone takes a break and summer is unofficially over after that.